bg16-2009/BeatvoltServer/README.md

 - Provides a web interface for admins to see all users names, emails and how many batteries they recycled
 - Provides a web interface for admins to see a list of how many batteries each client recycled
 - Provides a web interface for admins to validate a user's QR code and remove batteries for future reward validations
+- Provides a cli interface for adding admins and creating accounts for the clients

 * A song is represented as a json array of numbers.
 Two numbers are used for every note.
 The first one represents the note frequency in hertz and the second one represents the duration (1 - full note, 2 - half note, 4 - quarter note etc.).
 If the duration is negative, the note is dotted(1.5 times the normal duration).
 If the note frequency is 0, the note is a rest note(silence).
 If the note frequency is -1 it is treated as an instruction to change the tempo to the value provided in the duration of that note.
 The default tempo is 140.